reactjs/react.dev/src/content/reference/react-dom/preinit.md

 ### Preiniting when rendering {/*preiniting-when-rendering*/}

-Call `preinit` when rendering a component if you know that it or its children will use a specific resource, and you're OK with the resource being evaluated and thereby taking effect immediately upon being downloaded.
+Call `preinit` when rendering a Component if you know that it or its children will use a specific resource, and you're OK with the resource being evaluated and thereby taking effect immediately upon being downloaded.

 <Recipes titleText="Examples of preiniting">